-The patient should be asked regarding their footwear: if they wear high-heeled shoes, tight fitting shoes or if there is any recent change on footwear.
-Patients who are used to wearing high-heeled shoes may also experience symptoms of retrocalcaneal bursitis if switching to flat shoes.
+The person should be asked regarding their footwear: if they wear high-heeled shoes, tight fitting shoes or if there is any recent change on footwear.
+Those who are used to wearing high-heeled shoes may also experience symptoms of retrocalcaneal bursitis if switching to flat shoes.
 It should be kept in mind that retrocalcaneal bursitis can be unilateral or bilateral.

 Symptoms are often found to worsen when the athlete is first beginning an activity after a period of rest.
-Patients should also be asked if they were previously diagnosed with any underlying rheumatologic conditions such as gout or any forms of arthritis.
-If the patient has bilateral retrocalcaneal bursitis, an underlying inflammatory arthritis should be considered.
+If the person has bilateral retrocalcaneal bursitis, an underlying inflammatory arthritis should be considered.

-The diagnosis of retrocalcaneal bursitis can be made with the help of patient history and examination of the patients’ heel.
+The diagnosis of retrocalcaneal bursitis can be made with the help of person’s medical history and examination of theeir heel.
 The healthcare provider should look for the possible causes of retrocalcaneal bursitis by eliminating possible factors such as a change in shoes, increased activity or the wearing of high heels.
 Other symptoms and signs of any arthritis should be assessed and laboratory tests should be done to rule them out.